NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-In the stores, buy clean, uniform, firm, crispy stalks about pencil-thin size featuring well-formed, green-colored tubules.
-Avoid over-mature, yellow leaves as they are more pungent and have a sharp flavor like that of onions.
-Furthermore, avoid those with withered, yellow-discolored, dry tops.
+When selecting scallions in stores, seek for clean, uniform, firm stalks about the size of a pencil.
+Look for well-formed, green-colored tubules and avoid those with over-mature, yellow leaves, as they tend to be more pungent with a sharp flavor similar to onions.
+Additionally, avoid those with withered, yellow-discolored, or dry tops.

-Once at home, wash in cold water, gently pat them dry using moisture-absorbent cloth, and store inside the refrigerator placed in a perforated plastic bag set at high relative humidity.
-Well-preserved scallions should last for up to a week or so.
+Once at home, rinse the scallions in cold water, gently pat them dry with a moisture-absorbent cloth, and store them in the refrigerator.
+Placing them in a perforated plastic bag set at high relative humidity will help maintain freshness.
+Properly stored scallions can last for up to a week.

 Preparation and serving methods